paulengstler/syncity/README.md

 * **Hardware**: An NVIDIA GPU with at least **48GB** of memory is required.
 We have used A40 and A6000 GPUs.
 * **Software**:
     - The [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) is needed to compile certain submodules.
 We have tested CUDA versions 11.8 and 12.4.
     - [Conda](https://docs.anaconda.com/miniconda/install/#quick-command-line-install) is used to create the environment to run the code.
-This environment will use Python version 3.10.
+This environment uses Python version 3.10.
-    - [Blender 3.6.1](https://www.blender.org/download/release/Blender3.6/blender-3.6.1-linux-x64.tar.xz) is required as part of the pipeline.
+    - [Blender 3.6.19](https://www.blender.org/download/release/Blender3.6/blender-3.6.19-linux-x64.tar.xz) is required as part of the pipeline.

 ### Installation Steps